 What is a STEM Ecosystem?

-STEM Ecosystems can advance policy and create systems alignment solutions that improve STEM career pathways, coordination, and learning, helping to close the STEM opportunity gap among young people, women and people of color, and other populations marginalized by inequitable systems of the past.
+STEM Ecosystems can advance policy and create systems alignment solutions that improve STEM career pathways, coordination, and learning, helping to close the STEM workforce opportunity gap.